Beginning November 27, 2017 the West 1 Parking Lot (Theater) will be closed due to construction.

 Transit Resources (alphabetically)

 App-based ride sharing

-App-based ride sharing apps (like Uber and Lyft) are a great idea if you have gotten to campus through alternative means.
-Use it to run an errand on lunch or get to a work meeting; bill any work-related trips directly to your PCard.
+Use app-based ride sharing services (like Uber and Lyft) if you have gotten to campus through alternative means and your car is not on campus.
+These services are convenient to run an errand, get to an appointment, or get to a work meeting.

 Bike to Campus

 The Twin Cities has an extensive infrastructure to support regular and safe bicycling habits.
 The Saint Paul Bicycle Coalition organization has great resources for anyone that may want to get started.

 Carpool to campus with someone else at Macalester or use the Metro Transit Ridematch service to find someone that may live or work near you.

 Gloria Dei Lutheran Church

 Beginning November 24, 2017, the College has leased a number of spaces at Gloria Dei Lutheran Church located at the intersection of Snelling Avenue and Highland Parkway for the duration of the project.
 All vehicles must display a valid Macalester Parking Permit.